NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-residual-learning-for-image-recognition.md

-(taking the identity function of the previous deep residual block and summing it to the output of the current residual learning block) and the ReLU activation function to reduce the total number of parameters within the model, while dramatically increasing the depth in comparison to former SOTA methods (i.e.
+(taking the identity function of the previous deep residual block and summing it to the output of the current residual learning block) and the ReLU activation function to reduce the total number of parameters within the model, while dramatically increasing the depth in comparison to former SOTA methods (i.e., VGG).
-VGG).
 The authors found that their deep models achieve SOTA performance on both Object Detection (using the Faster-RCNN method) and Image Recognition compared to existing SOTA models.
 Furthermore, they found that the deeper the network,